COVID Censorship: Georgia High School Suspends Two Students For Posting Photos Of Crowded Hallways

 “Not only did they open, but they have not been safe.
 Many people are not following CDC guidelines because the county did not make these precautions mandatory.”

-Honestly, Hannah is lucky she can stay home where it’s safe instead of somewhere where sources told BuzzFeed that several members of the football team are positive for COVID-19 and where mask-wearing is NOT mandatory students or staff.
+Honestly, Hannah is lucky she can stay home where it’s safe instead of somewhere where sources told BuzzFeed that several members of the football team are positive for COVID-19 and where mask-wearing is NOT mandatory for students or staff.
 Instead, it’s been called a “choice.”

 Like Hannah, another student, who did not want their name used, also told BuzzFeed News that they were suspended for posting photos on Twitter.